Robert de Turlande: Canonization

-The local 'cultus' to the late hermit prompted calls that he be proclaimed a saint of the Roman Catholic Church.
-On 19 September 1351 he was proclaimed a saint in a celebration that Pope Clement VI presided over in Avignon while the papal see was stationed there.
+The local cultus to the late hermit prompted calls for him to be proclaimed a saint of the Roman Catholic Church.
+On 19 September 1351, he was proclaimed a saint in a celebration that Pope Clement VI presided over in Avignon while the papal see was stationed there.

-Robert served as a spiritual inspiration to the pontiff who himself desired to be interred at La Chaise-Dieu after his own death in 1352.
+Robert served as a spiritual inspiration to the pontiff, who himself desired to be interred at La Chaise-Dieu after his own death in 1352.
 The pope had started his religious career there as a monk.